pcmillerAcme/docs/source/SDK.rst

     orderRequest.tgtUrl = (
         'https://api.acme.codes/new?msg=AcmeSDKJsApiExample&' +
         '&anim=Spin' + // Spin is a fast demo
+        '&xres=450' +  // higher than default resolution
+        '&yres=450' +  // higher than default resolution
         '&gif=0' +     // gif creation is slow
         '&fbx=0' +     // fbx not needed for demo
         '&mp4=1'       // mp4 is fastest / best